 However, this helpful tool has a large downside.

-How Is Linktree Bad for SEO?
+What Is Linktree like for SEO?

 Everything you’ve heard so far about Linktree is exceptionally positive – so what’s the catch?